Nixer3/Nixer3/README.md

 - 👋 Hi, I’m @Nixer3
 - 👀 I’m interested in: happy life
-- 🌱 I’m currently learning: how to live a happy life
+- 🌱 I’m currently learning: how to live a happy life  (also expert C by Peter Van Der Linden)
 - 💞️ I’m looking to collaborate on: life
 - 📫 How to reach me: slowly and confidently